seangarveyubc/codeblue/README.md

     2. Upload screenshots/ recordings of changes when available
     3. Request everyone to review
     4. Merge changes after 1-2 approvals (depending on size of PR)
+      - When merging, choose the "Squash and merge" option